nodejs/node/doc/api/repl.md

 Duplicated history entires will be skipped.

-Entries are accepted as soon as any button is pressed that doesn't correspond with the reverse search.
+Entries are accepted as soon as any key is pressed that doesn't correspond with the reverse search.
 Cancelling is possible by pressing <kbd>Esc</kbd> or
 <kbd>Ctrl</kbd>+<kbd>C</kbd>.